binaryage/dirac/docs/faq.md

 Currently Dirac can display following colors:

- * green - cljs namespaces and symbols
+ * green - cljs namespaces and their content
- * red - cljs macro namespaces and macro symbols
+ * red - cljs macro namespaces and their content
- * blue - Google Closure namespaces and their symbols (or any other code participating in Closure modules)
+ * blue - Google Closure namespaces and their content (or any other code participating in Closure modules)
  * orange - special REPL commands

 Sometimes you can spot combined boxes.
-For example, red + green means combined namespace.
+For example, red + green means a "combined namespace".
-It tells you that this name represents both cljs namespace and a macro namespaces.
+It tells you that this name represents both a cljs namespace and a macro namespace.

 Gray names are shadowed, meaning that something else with the same name took precedence.